How to pronounce my name: SIL vee uh ah seh VEH tho (Easy peasy, no?)

 Silvia Acevedo is a journalist and novelist.
-In her 20 years in news, she’s interviewed presidential candidates and covered national and international stories for CNN, local TV, and radio and newspapers around the country.
-She’s guest hosted a television morning talk show featuring the lighter side of news on Milwaukee’s NBC station.
+In her 20+ years in news, she’s interviewed presidential candidates and covered national and international stories for CNN, local TV, and radio and newspapers around the country.
+She even guest hosted a television morning talk show featuring the lighter side of news on Milwaukee’s NBC station.
 Silvia currently freelances at various news publications and performs voice-over work.

 All her years reporting objective fact enticed her to delve into her imagination in her off time.
 Ms. Acevedo brought fiction — particularly mythology — back into her life.
 Once she did, the gods of old pestered her until she relented to write about one in particular.
 The result is the God Awful series of books, starting with God Awful Loser, followed by its sequel, God Awful Thief, and the final book in the trilogy, God Awful Rebel.

-Silvia is the Assistant Regional Advisor for the Wisconsin chapter of the Society of Children’s Book Writers and Illustrators.
+Silvia is co-regional advisor for the Wisconsin chapter of the Society of Children’s Book Writers and Illustrators.
 She is also half of the leadership team of Fantasy Art Workshop‘s week-long Illustration Intensive.

 Visit Silvia at www.silviaacevedo.com